RupeshKumar4511/DevOps-Fundamentals/Docker/Readme.md

 // To use docker compose we need to install it sudo apt-get install docker-compose

-// To run the docker-compose file docker compose up
+// To starts the containers defined in your docker-compose.yml file. docker compose up

+# Its Uses Cases :
+When you already have built images and just want to run the application.
+When you have no changes in the Dockerfile or dependencies.
+Useful for starting stopped containers without rebuilding.

 // To Stops and removes all containers, networks, and volumes of docker compose docker compose down